orenmel/context2vec/README.md

 # The context2vec toolkit

 With this code you can:
-* Use our pre-trained models to represent sentential contexts of target words and target words themselves into a low-dimensional vector representations.
+* Use our pre-trained models to represent sentential contexts of target words and target words themselves with low-dimensional vector representations.
 * Learn your own context2vec models with your choice of a learning corpus and hyperparameters.

 Please cite the following paper if using the code: